openopt/copt/doc/index.rst

-COPT is a boring optimization library
+Life is too short to learn another API
 -------------------------------------

-I believe *life is too short to learn another API*.
+COPT is a boring library that does not try to reinvent the wheel.
+It packs

 COPT provides an implementation of classical optimization algorithms in an API following that of `scipy.optimize <https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.minimize.html>`_.
 It provides: